polyadic/funcky-money/README.md

 * We construct `Money` objects only from `decimal` and `int`.
 The decision how to handle external rounding problems should be done before construction of a `Money` object.
 * We keep Add, Multiply,etc because no all supported frameworks allow default implementations on the interface.
+* We prepare a distribution strategy but do not make it chosable at this point.
+* We support the following operators: unary + and -, and the binary operators ==, !=, +, -, * and /.

 ### Open Decisions

 * Implicit type conversion
   * Should A `Money` be constructible implicitly from a `decimal`?
   * Should adding a number to a money be possible (fiveDollars + 2.00m)?
-* Should we have a substract and divide?
-We have negative numbers and fractions anyway.